srzer/cse-507-project/README.md

     - Check (dReal) if the box is fully feasible.
     If so, we solve (dReal) the accurate lower bound with only box constraint; otherwise, we split the box (currently splitting the longest edge).

+### Algorithm Heuristics

+Box feasibility sampling heuristics
+- completely sound
+- grid (with some density)
+- random (with some seed?)

+Box slicing heuristics
+- 1?
+- 2?
+- dimension of greatest change (derivative)

 ## To Do
 - Establish a toolkit of smart (e.g. function-behavior-aware) splitting heuristics.